Estimated reading time: 7 minutes

 The average age for menopause in India is 46.2 years, this is slightly lower than their western counterparts at about 51 years.
 The age of menopause is likely to be inherited.
 However, about 5-10% of the women globally go through early or premature menopause.
 If menopause happens between the age of 40-45, it is referred to as early menopause; menopause before the age of 40 is premature menopause.
 Early menopause is associated with an increased risk of osteoporosis and heart disease.

-“There are genetic factors like abnormal chromosomes, or you have Turner syndrome (a condition when one of the X chromosomes is missing or partially missing in women), or if you have been exposed to chemotherapy or radiation, cancer treatment, they all affect your ovaries.
-There are also autoimmune causes like thyroid; arthritis; even sometimes when you have infections like mumps, or you have undergone hysterectomy, these all can cause early menopause,” says Delhi-based gynaecologist Anuradha Sharma.
+“There are genetic factors like abnormal chromosomes, if you have Turner syndrome (a condition when one of the X chromosomes is missing or partially missing in women), or if you have been exposed to chemotherapy or radiation, cancer treatment, they all affect your ovaries.
+There are also autoimmune causes like thyroid; arthritis; even sometimes when you have infections like mumps, or you have undergone hysterectomy, these all can lead to early menopause,” says Delhi-based gynaecologist Anuradha Sharma.

 3. Why do you have hot flashes?

 Experts say that hot flushes are the most common symptom of menopause and are widely reported by women.
+Prof. Mishra says at least 50% of women will experience some kind of symptoms during menopausal transition.
 Former first lady Michelle Obama recently spoke about having a hot flash on Marine One, the presidential helicopter.

 “…it was like somebody put a furnace in my core, and turned it on high, and then everything started melting,” she said in an episode of her eponymous Spotify podcast — The Michelle Obama podcast.